 To evaluate the effectiveness of the program, new kindergarten students at the elementary school in Indianola took a school readiness assessment.
 The results of the assessment give teachers and school officials information about the prereading and pre-math skills of each student, which they use to help design the kindergarten curriculum.

-Meanwhile, as part of the kindergarten registration process, parents of these students completed a survey that determined whether or not they participated in the Imagination Library program.
-With the kindergarten readiness scores from the MAP assessment, we were able to compare the readiness scores of the group of children who received Imagination Library books with the group of children who did not participate in the Imagination
+Meanwhile, as part of the kindergarten registration process, parents of these students completed a kindergarten entry survey that determined whether or not they participated in the Imagination Library program.
+With the kindergarten readiness scores from the assessment, we were able to compare the readiness scores of the group of children who received Imagination Library books with the group of children who did not participate in the Imagination Library program.

-A child who participates in the Imagination Library early reading intervention is twice as likely to be kindergarten ready in reading and more than two and a half times as likely to be kindergarten ready in math as a child who is not.
+A child who participated in the Imagination Library intervention was twice as likely to be kindergarten ready in reading as a child who did not receive the IL program.
+Participating kids were two and a half times as likely to be kindergarten ready in pre-math.